topherlee/picastro-frontend/user_manual.md

-15.0 User Manual and Maintenance of the Application (Mohtalifa) In this chapter, we will discuss the user manual and maintenance of our app.
+User Manual and Maintenance of the Application
+In this chapter, we will discuss the user manual and maintenance of our app.
 We have provided a README.md file on GitHub that explains the required steps to properly run the frontend and backend server on a local machine.
 15.1 User Manual
 There are two types of user in our mobile application.
 One is admin and another one is app user.
 We describe below each user manual.